IBM/aspera-cli/README.md

 ## Using service credential file

-If you are the COS administrator and dont have yet the credential: Service credentials are directly created using the IBM cloud web ui.
+If you are the COS administrator and don't have yet the credential: Service credentials are directly created using the IBM cloud web ui.
 Navigate to:

 Navigation Menu &rarr; Resource List &rarr; Storage &rarr; Cloud Object Storage &rarr; Service Credentials &rarr; &lt;select or create credentials&gt; &rarr; view credentials &rarr; copy